resist-js/resist/docs/en-US/STRUCTURE.md

 - [auto-comment.yml](https://github.com/resist-js/resist/blob/master/.github/auto-comment.yml)
   [What is this?](https://github.com/marketplace/actions/auto-comment)

-> The purpose of this file is to provide settings for the `Auto Comment` Github Bot.
+> The purpose of this file is to provide settings for the `Auto Comment` GitHub Bot.
 > This bot will handle automatically comment on new issues and pull requests to the repository.

 - [CODE_OWNERS](https://github.com/resist-js/resist/blob/master/.github/CODE_OWNERS)